Outlook 365 / 2024 / 2021 / 2019 / 2016 Update for October 2024

 • The Exploitability Assessment is rated: Exploitation Less Likely.

-In addition, it contains 1 non-security fix related to Outlook Current Channel Version 2311, 1 new feature and 13 fixes related to Outlook Monthly Enterprise Version 2310, 5 fixes related to Outlook Semi-Annual (Preview) Version 2308, and 1 fix related to Outlook Semi-Annual Version 2302.
-Most notable fixes are;
+In addition, it contains 2 non-security fixes related to Outlook Current Channel Version 2406, and 10 fixes related to Outlook Monthly Enterprise Version 2405.

-• We fixed an issue that caused Outlook to fail to comply with the default browser settings for some users.
+• We fixed an issue that caused Outlook to exit unexpectedly when using Copilot Summarize.

-• We fixed an issue that caused delegates to be unable to view their manager’s private calendar items even when granted permission.
+• We fixed an issue that caused users to be unable to view the “Permission granted by” information on Digitally Rights Managed messages.

 Based on your release channel, you’ll be updated to the following version;